CA-5 (Honduras highway)

-CA-5 is a national highway located in Honduras.

-It is a highway that connects Tegucigalpa and San Pedro Sula, crossing the cities of Comayagua, Siguatepeque, El Lago de Yojoa, Potrerillos, Pimienta, Búfalo and Villa Nueva.
+CA-5 is a national highway in Honduras.
+It connects Tegucigalpa and San Pedro Sula, crossing the cities of Comayagua, Siguatepeque, El Lago de Yojoa, Potrerillos, Pimienta, Búfalo and Villa Nueva.
 In San Pedro Sula, it joins the CA-13 highway that connects with Puerto Cortés.
 The CA-5 also has a branch that communicates with the cities of La Paz, Marcala, La Esperanza and Santa Rita.

 In 2013 the Millennium Interchange (Intercambio Milenio) was inaugurated, which allows a better connection between the CA-5 with Tegucigalpa.
-It was financed as part of the Honduras Millennium Account, with an investment of 14 million dollars.
+It was financed as part of the Honduras Millennium Account with an investment of 14 million dollars.